Political views of Generation Z: Family values and abortion

 A 2018 Pew Research Center survey studied various family values among generations.
 Among Generation Z, 67% were indifferent towards premarital cohabitation.
 49% considered single motherhood to be neither a positive or a negative for society.
 62% saw increased ethnic or racial diversity as good for society and 53% for interracial marriage.
 In the case of financial responsibility in a two-parent household, majorities from across the generations (79% of Generation Z) answered that it should be shared by both parents.
 Across all the generations surveyed, at least 84% thought that both parents ought to be responsible for rearing children.
 About 13% of Generation Z thought that mothers should be the primary caretaker of children, while very few thought that fathers should be the ones mainly responsible.

 In 2016, the Varkey Foundation and Populus conducted an international study examining the attitudes of 20,000 people aged 15 to 21 in twenty countries.
 The survey showed that 66% of people aged 15 to 21 favored legal abortion, but there was significant variation among the countries surveyed: support for this procedure was strongest in France, the United Kingdom, and Canada, but lowest in Argentina, Brazil, and Nigeria.
 Gallup polls conducted in 2020 in the U.S. revealed that 61% of people aged 18 to 29—older members of Generation Z and younger Millennials—considered themselves pro-choice, while only 34% identified as pro-life.
 In general, the older someone was, the less likely that they supported access to abortion.
-Nevertheless, anti-abortion sentiments among American youths in the early 2020s were sufficient strong to motivate them to participate in the annual March for Life in Washington D.C.
+Nevertheless, anti-abortion sentiments among American youths in the early 2020s were sufficiently strong to motivate them to participate in the annual March for Life in Washington D.C.